kine/navertical/README.md

 1. Create new AL App folder by using `navertical:Go!` This command will:
+    * Ask for empty folder path
+    * Ask for new App name (suggested the empty folder name)
-    * Clone template repository without history (only last commit)
+    * Clone template repository
     * Update the app.json with new id and app name (including dependency of TestApp)
     * Rename Workspace file based on App name
     * Open the Workspace